a2iEditing/deNovo-Detect/README.md

 ### Output

 #### Final list
-A list of the editing site for each cluster size of: 0, 50, 100, 200, 400, 800, 1600, 3200, 6400, 12800, 25600, 51200, 102400.
+A list of the detected editing site for cluster sizes of: 0, 50, 100, 200, 400, 800, 1600, 3200, 6400, 12800, 25600, 51200, 102400.
-In addition, a list of all the editing sites filtered by minimum editing rate of 0.02 and minimum read per site of 100. the user can change those values.
+In addition, a list of the aforementioned editing sites filtered by minimum editing rate of 0.02% and minimum coverage per site of 100 reads by default (the user may change these).

 #### Logo graphs
-Logo graph of all the mismaches type orgenaize in cluster size of: 0, 50, 100, 200, 400, 800, 1600, 3200, 6400, 12800, 25600, 51200, 102400
+For each pf the aforementioned cluster sizes, a logo graph (i.e. motif) for all mismatchs types.

 #### Log file
-The log file will create in the path that the user inserts.
-If the user didn't insert the log file path, the log file would generate inside the Log directory.
+A log file created at the predefined location.
+If the user didn't specify a path, the log file would be generated inside the "Log" directory.

 © 2021 Bar-Ilan University (Erez Y. Levanon, Erez.Levanon@biu.ac.il; Eli Eisenberg, elieis@post.tau.ac.il; Ziv Tzur, tzur.zivh@live.biu.ac.il).